 The Association « Dar Margoum » Ouedhref is a Tunisian non-profit organization established in 2012.
 The main mission of the Association is to preserve the authenticity of Margoum, the berber carpet, and to give value of the products by the unique labels to each pieces which was developed by the Associaton.
 One of the objectives is to encouraging innovation, creation and renewal also paving the way for graduates of higher institutes of arts and crafts, to help artisans women to go a step further to preserve our heritage by the improvements of their skills as creators and entrepreneurs .
 Moreover, to recover certain textiles defunct; for example: Alhnbl-Alepesht-Pad, send a tag for the Margoum and create a database of around 700 motifs which represents the rich berber carpets since long centuries.

-The planned pilot in Tunisia will be the first in terms of circular economy and organic weave in rural craft sector.
+The planned pilot in Tunisia is the first in terms of circular economy and organic weave in the rural craft sector.

 Biedriba Zemnieku Saeima